I Want To...

 ECRI Institute will present the Alarms Management Committee and Hopkins Hospital leadership with the seventh annual Health Devices Achievement Award in an October 25th ceremony on the East Baltimore campus.

-Additional details about the Johns Hopkins teams’ alarm-improvement efforts are available in a published by the Association for the Advancement of Medical Instrumentation (AAMI) and their Healthcare Technology Safety Institute (HTSI).
+Additional details about the Johns Hopkins teams’ alarm-improvement efforts are available in a white paper published by the Association for the Advancement of Medical Instrumentation (AAMI) and their Healthcare Technology Safety Institute (HTSI).

 443-287-8560 office, 704-806-2409 cell